charles8191/netherite/README.md

 # :pick: Netherite

-Netherite is a secure & private operating system based on [Calcite](https://git.almalinux.org/charles2/calcite), an AlmaLinux-based immutable OS.
+Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), an Rocky Linux-based immutable OS.

+> [!IMPORTANT]
+> We have changed to Rocky Linux, please reinstall.

 > [!WARNING]
 > Setting up an internet connection is mandatory, otherwise installation will fail.
 If you can't set up an internet connection, do not install this software.